ni9hty/pacg/README.md

 Should be easy work on debian based Linux systems.

-It's far away from to be done, i just need a version control.
+It's far away from to be done, a version contol was needed.
+Automatic config deploy should be the next.

 Commandline parameter will be increased.
 ```bash